gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 The authors propose that the following fields should be specified in the spec (desired state) of the `EtcdOperatorTask` custom resource.

 * To capture the type of `out-of-band` operator task to be performed, `.spec.type` field should be defined.
 It can have values from all supported `out-of-band` tasks eg. "OnDemandSnaphotTask", "QuorumLossRecoveryTask" etc.
-* To capture the configuration specific to each task, a `.spec.config` field should be defined of type [RawExtension](https://github.com/kubernetes/apimachinery/blob/829ed199f4e0454344a5bc5ef7859a01ef9b8e22/pkg/runtime/types.go#L49-L102) as each task can have different input configuration.
+* To capture the configuration specific to each task, a `.spec.config` field should be defined of type `string` as each task can have different input configuration.

 ```go
 // EtcdOperatorTaskSpec is the spec for a EtcdOperatorTask resource.